dottedmag/dottedmag.net/cv.md

 ## Toyed with

-Clojure, other Lisps, Go, Docker, Haskell, React, Ruby, OCaml, Erlang, C#, J2EE (old one), Google Cloud Platform.
+Clojure, other Lisps, Go, Docker, Haskell, React, Ruby, OCaml, Rust, Erlang, C#, J2EE (old one), Google Cloud Platform, Kubernetes, Ansible, Salt, Puppet, and everything else on the front page of Hacker News.